 A newer approach to aortic repair is hybrid surgery which is a combination of open surgery and endovascular surgery which while reducing the risks and complications associated with total open repair leads to early recovery and mobility.

 Hybrid aortic procedures are indicated in conditions like Aortic dissections, Aortic aneurysm repair, aortic rupture, aortic occlusions and redo aortic surgery.
-The eligibility of a patient to qualify for a hybrid procedure depends on the nature of disease and fitness for surgery.
+The eligibility of a patient to qualify for a hybrid procedure depends on the nature of the disease and fitness for surgery.
 They are done for both the thoracic and abdominal aorta.
 A few examples of Hybrid procedures are as follows

-Cervical bypass ( cervical / neck debranching) with thoracic aorta stent graft insertion
+- Cervical bypass (cervical/neck debranching) with thoracic aorta stent graft insertion

 This procedure is done in cases where the aorta is diseased very close to the area where the blood vessel of the left arm or left side of the head comes off.
-Putting a stent graft to treat this area would cut off the blood supply to the arm, hence a bypass is done prior to the stent graft insertion to preserve blood supply to the arm.
+Putting a stent graft to treat this area would cut off the blood supply to the arm, hence a bypass is done prior to the stent-graft insertion to preserve blood supply to the arm.

 Abdominal debranching / bypass with abdominal Aorta Stent graft insertion